Smit-265/QRCode-Generator/README.md

 # QRCode-Generator

-Please import other external libraries which are in
+Please import other external libraries which are in JAVA QRCode Libraries Package